BjornL1/bankloan-calculator/README.md

 ![](readme_images/calculation_nok.png)

 - Email send result field
-If the user wishes to send the result, an email function is implemented, this section includes a send result button, name field and a email id field.
+If the user wishes to send the result, an email function is implemented, this section includes a send result button, name field and an email id field.
   - The send result button is by default disabled to guide the user to fill the name and email first.
 Once both fields are filled correctly the button will be enabled.
   - If the full name field is left empty, an error message is presented under the name field, once the name is entered the message is removed.
   - The email field also displays an error if the email is not filled correctly e.g. missing "@".